eBay Holiday Mode (Time Away): The Complete UK Seller Guide 2026

 Time Away is eBay’s built-in break setting.
 You give it a start date and an end date, choose whether item sales should be allowed or paused while it is active, and optionally set an automatic response for buyers who contact you through eBay Messages.
 It replaced the old “holiday settings” that used to live inside eBay Shop preferences, which is why so many UK sellers still call it holiday mode; the current tool works at account level, so you do not need a Shop subscription to use it.

 The point of the feature is buyer expectations. eBay’s seller performance guidance explicitly recommends setting up Time Away to avoid late deliveries and “Item not received” requests, whether you are planning a holiday or dealing with an unexpected disruption (illness, a house move, a burst pipe in the stock room).
-Without it, every order that arrives during your break starts a delivery clock you cannot meet, and every late parcel can feed your late delivery rate and invite negative feedback.
+Without it, every eligible order that arrives during your break could otherwise show a delivery promise that ignores your absence, increasing the risk of late delivery and negative feedback.

 What Time Away is not: a pause button for your obligations.
 Orders you already have, open return requests and live cases all carry on regardless.
 It changes what happens to new business while you are away, nothing more.